The Brahma Viharas, or the divine abodes as they are translated in English, are used in Buddhism as a way of cultivating

 Joy: What brings you joy?
 What is something dark or absurd that brings you joy?

 Friendliness: How would a good friend describe you or the situation?

 Inclusion: What else feels important to recognise?

 The trick is to allow yourself to open to whatever is actually there, not what you think should be there.
 Rather than watching the emotions, you actually feel them.
+Rather than trying to make them pretty or nice, you are being honest about what’s really there.
 Contrary to Buddhist aims, we are fuelling our passion and what we give a shit about in order to show up for other people and experience being present in our lives.

 This level of sincerity can be really hard.
 We may not want to be with what is there.
 We may also struggle to find things that answer the different questions sincerely.